Chapter 6: Management Practices

 By the end of this chapter, you will understand:

-• The six core management practices that support the SysOps Framework
+• The twelve core management practices that support the SysOps Framework

 • How to implement each practice effectively